DE-TUM/edifact-ontology/README.md

 In total the EDIFACT-Onotlogy comprises 28 classes, 10 OWL object properties, 233 OWL data properties, and 6 annotation properties.

-The main structure of the Ontology contains 7 classes which are illustated the following way:
+The main structure of the Ontology contains 7 classes.
+Their connection is illustated the following way:
 ![alt text](http://url/to/img.png)

 The devleopment of the Ontolgy was performed with the help of some competency questions.